olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 <a name="e2ee"></a>
 # [Enter End-to-End Encryption](#e2ee)

 Alternatively and typically on top of the previously shown TLS scenario, the sender and the recipient can utilize encryption and decryption keys only the two of them agree on in a pairwise fashion.
-This means no one but them have the ability to encrypt or decrypt messages into or from the channel.
+This means no one but them has the ability to encrypt or decrypt messages into or from the channel.

 In theory, the first thing they need to do is to reach an agreement on the keys to be used.
 Ideally this should happen directly between the sender and recipient, without intermediaries, and frequently through some sort of physical interaction.

 <div style="text-align:center"><img src="/static/img/e2ee/e2ee.png" /></div>

 **In practice, this is rarely done**.
-Most platforms incorporate security trade-offs in this step where this agreement is by default granted.
+Most platforms incorporate security trade-offs in this step where this agreement is by reached by default.
 This initial authentication is granted based on some other known info such as the phone number that is used.
-WhatsApp in this case, by forcing users to go through a [phone number proof of ownership](https://faq.whatsapp.com/en/kaios/26000179/), implicitly authenticates users.
+WhatsApp in this case, by forcing users to go through a [phone number proof of ownership](https://faq.whatsapp.com/en/kaios/26000179/), implicitly authenticates users (which might not be [the same thing](https://makensi.es/phishing/mobile/mfa/2018/12/20/Why-SMS-Swapping-is-still-a-thing.html))